-How to introduce our interview with Jivesh Parasram (we can call him Jiv)….
-Rather, what to say that will be succinct?
-Because there is quite a lot to say about this maverick theatre creator who, in addition to writing and performing, is the Associate Artistic Producer of Theatre Passe Muraille and also the Artistic Producer of […]
+How to introduce our interview with Jivesh Parasram (call him Jiv)….
+Or rather, what to say that will be succinct?
+Because there is a lot to say about this maverick theatre creator who, in addition to being a writer and performer, is the Associate Artistic Producer of Theatre Passe Muraille and the Artistic Producer of […]